[Skip to Content]

 • Identify and practice leadership strategies and skills that resist oppression and foster healing-centered environments for everyone

-Participants will engage in group discussions, role-play, and other hands-on learning methods to learn how to utilize leadership approaches or practices that are rooted in anti-oppression, relationship-building, decision-making, and communication in their daily work.
+Participants will engage in group discussions, role-play, and other hands-on learning methods to learn how to utilize leadership approaches or practices rooted in anti-oppression, relationship-building, decision-making, and communication in their daily work.

 Scholarship Eligibility: